ipab-rad/RRC21/problemlog.todo.md

 - [ ] pull updated benchmark repo into another branch
   - [ ] integrate and test `cic-cg` and `cpc-tg` from original repo
 - [ ] submit existing running solution to real robot.
+  - [ ] Check what action type is being sent
+    - [ ] what is the action type to be sent to the robot
+  - [ ] Check if backend starts sending observations according to the felix's reply